 Deal registration is rarely cut and dry, but partners need to view your rules as fair.
 When two partners are competing for the same customer, deal registration can be awarded to whoever is furthest along.
 This could mean providing proof of an on-site customer visit or demo of the product.

 Implementing a partner relationship management system (PRM) makes deal registration easier.
 Partners will be able to log deals in the system with date stamps and records of changes.
 Having these records in one place creates accountability.
-It also allows channel managers to see the facts with their own eyes so that they can decide between the two partners.
+It also allows channel managers to see the facts with their own eyes so that they can decide between the two channel partners, finding conflict resolution more likely to be seen as fair by both parties.

 Deal visibility is important, especially for forecasting.
 Update opportunities in real-time so reps can take necessary action to close deals.
 Being able to see deal progression is especially important for newer companies.
 Sales leadership uses this data to understand the channel sales cycle as a whole.